daleonpz/Notes/fh-dortmund/01-ESE.md

 - State Machine diagrams:
     - can be used to model discrete behavior through finite state transition systems in terms of its transitions and states
     - the activities  that are invoked during the transition, entry and exit of the states are specified along  with the associated event and guard conditions
-    - Activities that are invoked while being in a state are specified as "do activities", and can be either continous or discrete
+    - Activities that are invoked while being in a state are specified as "do activities", and can be either continuous or discrete
     - A composite state has nested states that can be sequential or concurrent
 - Allocation diagram:
     - Enables traceability
     - denote the  organized cross-association (mapping) of elements within the various structures or hierarchies of a user model
-    - Describes a design decision that assigns responsability for meeting a requirement (requirement allocation) or implementing a behavior (functional allocation) to structural elements of the system
+    - Describes a design decision that assigns responsibility for meeting a requirement (requirement allocation) or implementing a behavior (functional allocation) to structural elements of the system
     - The allocation relationship can provide an effective means for navigating the model by establishing cross relationships, and ensuring that the various parts of the model are properly integrated
 - Activity is used usually for algorithm behaviors